srobo/kitbook/docs/competition/team-support/battery-charging.md

 ## Volunteer Requirements

 Every volunteer performing the Battery Charging role must have read this document fully.
-Any doubts must be raised ASAP.
+Any doubts must be raised with helpdesk ASAP.

 ## Safety